corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/read-only-nodes.md

 `Read-only mode is set to true.`

-Also, instead of the normal message `Running P2PMessaging loop`, the node instead displays the following message when it is ready:
+Also, instead of the normal message `Running P2PMessaging loop`, the node displays the following message when it is ready:

 `Blocking main thread until stop() is called`